puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 ![Safari Certificate Dialog][client_cert_dialog]

-If you are presented with this dialog box, click "Cancel" to access the console.
+If this happens, click "Cancel" to access the console.
 (In some cases, you may need to click "Cancel" several times.)

 This issue will be fixed in a future release.